newinnovations/PDFium-rs/README.md

 ### Thread-Safe Static Access

-The library uses a static, thread-safe initialization pattern with `parking_lot::ReentrantMutex`.
-On first use, it checks for PDFium availability on your system or a provided directory and stores the library reference statically for the application's lifetime.
+This library uses a modern, static and thread-safe initialization pattern with `parking_lot::ReentrantMutex`.
+On first use, it checks for the availability of the PDFium dynamic library on your system or in a provided directory; and stores the library reference statically for the application's lifetime.
 This prevents deadlocks when used multiple times in the same thread and eliminates the need for complex library management.

 ### No Lifetime Complexity

-Unlike other implementations, this crate doesn't impose lifetimes on structs representing documents, pages, and bitmaps.
+Unlike other implementations, this crate doesn't impose lifetimes on structs representing documents, pages, bitmaps and other structures.
 This makes integration into your application much simpler - you can store these objects wherever you need them without fighting the borrow checker.

 ### Clean Integration

-Aims to follow the PDFium C-language interface, while providing a high level Rust integration.
+Aims to follow the PDFium C-language interface, while still providing a high level safe Rust integration.

 ### Interactive Application Focus